sdv-dev/GitMetrics/README.md

 ## Python Interface

-In order to run the collection script from python, the `collect_project_metrics` function needs to be imported from the `gitmetricsalytics` package and executed passing the values indicated above.
+In order to run the collection script from python, the `collect_project_metrics` function needs to be imported from the `gitmetrics` package and executed passing the values indicated above.

 **NOTE**: For detailed output, logging must be enabled as shown in the example below.